Monday, 11 September 2023

 Early in 2016 the city's first crowd-funded vegetarian zero-waste supermarket Ohne ("without") opened its doors, followed by a

 second branch early in 2019.
-Now, end of June 2023
+End of June 2023

-this is history: The insolvency, following the closing of other independent
+this became history: The insolvency, following the closing of other independent

-owner-run package-free supermarkets earlier this year, leaves the Eastern,
+owner-run package-free supermarkets earlier that year, left the Eastern,

 Northern and central neighbourhoods without a place to effortlessly replenish